maddigits/maddigits.github.com/_posts/2015-02-19-dump-postgres-table-inserts.md

   database-name > table.sql
 ```

-So, I just had to send this `table.sql` file somehow to him, and he had to
+So, I just had to send him this `table.sql` file somehow, and he had to
 execute that SQL file in his database, which can be easily done with the `pg`
 command: